ibrahn/typescript-snake/README.md

     <img src="screenshot.png" width="512" height="288" alt="Screenshot of the game">
 </p>

-A scrappy implementation of Snake, written to try out Typescript.
+A scrappy implementation of Snake, written to try out TypeScript.

 Run locally with:
 ```